+Knowing how to tow a boat doesn’t necessarily come naturally.
 Towing a boat can be intimidating, especially your first time!
 You have the added length, weight, and responsibility of towing a very large vessel.
 Suddenly, simple things like navigating traffic, making a left-hand turn, or driving through a parking lot can feel like impossible feats!
+You might wish you had some boat towing tips to fall back on.

+Well you’re in luck!
 It can be hard to prepare for your first tow!
-We are here to encourage confidence for your first towing experience!
+So, we are here to encourage confidence for your first towing experience!
 So we are going to discuss 9 boat towing tips to help you and your boat reach your destination safely!

 1. Be Comfortable